Synthesis of precious metals

 The synthesis of precious metals involves the use of either nuclear reactors or particle accelerators to produce these elements.

 Precious metals occurring as fission products

-Ruthenium, rhodium

 Ruthenium and rhodium are precious metals produced as a small percentage of the fission products from the nuclear fission of uranium.
 The longest half-lives of the radioisotopes of these elements generated by nuclear fission are 373.59 days for ruthenium and 45 days for rhodium.
 This makes the extraction of the non-radioactive isotope from spent nuclear fuel possible after a few years of storage, although the extract must be checked for radioactivity from trace quantities of other elements before use.